lifepopkay/Tech-Monies/README.md

 # Tech-Monies
-This repo contains file for expected salary of Tech Jobs
+This repo contains file for expected salary of Tech Jobs.